A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints: The Proposed Solution Method

-After evaluating the full-step search direction $\Delta Y^{k}$, in order to guarantee the convergence from a poor initial guess, we evaluate the stepsize $\alpha$ by the merit line search procedure inspired by \cite{Waltz2006, nocedal2006numerical}, with a merit function $\Theta(Y)$ defined by the following $\ell_1$ exact penalty function:
+Upon obtaining a new search direction $\Delta \boldsymbol{Y}$, we evaluate the stepsize $\alpha$ by the merit line search procedure inspired by \cite{Waltz2006} to guarantee the convergence from a poor initial guess.
+A dedicated merit function $\Theta(\boldsymbol{Y},p^0)$ is defined to simultaneously measure the cost and constraint violation, which is a $\ell_1$ non-differentiable exact penalty function expressed below: